otovo/react-losen/README.md

 ### Publishing

-Publish new versions with `yarn publish`.
+Publish new versions with `yarn pack:publish`.
 Pika guides you through the Through a wizard, this helps you bump the version number and publish to npm.

 ### Deloying docs